 ★★★★★

-Aphrodisias was the 8th and last ancient ruin I visited in Western Turkey and only next to Ephesus in splendor.
+Aphrodisias was the 8th and last ancient ruin I visited in Western Turkey, and was only next to Ephesus in splendor.

 Touring Aphrodisias was a fantastic way to end my archaeological expedition in this breathtaking region.